History of the Ohio Hotel & Lodging Association

 Strong membership in 1928 led to the creation of several city lodging councils that year.
 OHLA was able to collect over $30,000 in delinquent accounts and bad checks for its members in 1928.
 This impressive collection increased members and led to the formation of lodging Councils in Cleveland and Dayton.
 OHLA continues to work to improve members bottom lines with programs such as workers compensation group rating, group insurance, electricity and natural gas programs, and others.

-Now OHLA oversees local lodging councils in Akron, Cincinnati, Cleveland, Columbus, Dayton, Northwest Ohio, and a Bed & Breakfast Council.
+Now OHLA oversees local lodging councils in Akron, Canton, Cincinnati, Cleveland, Columbus, Dayton, Northwest Ohio, Mahoning Valley, Southwest Ohio, and a Unique Lodging of Ohio (ULO) Council.

 In 1928 the OHLA helped create the first hotel course of study at the Ohio State University.
 The working relationship between OH&LA and OSU is still strong today and has extended to other universities with hospitality programs across the state.